sheenanick/places-and-to-do/README.md

 # Places and To Do list

-#### _A web page which keeps track of your most recently visited place and todo list application.
+#### _A web page which keeps track of your most recently visited places and a to do list application.
 08.22.2016_

 #### By Sheena Nickerson and Yusuf Qedan